 The closest airport to Locorotondo is Bari Airport and it is a 1 hour drive away.
 Public transport is slim in Puglia so it’s recommended to drive especially if you want to explore neighboring towns.

 🚗 I picked up my car rental after spending one day in Matera but it might be easy for you to book from Bari Airport too.
 I found my rental using Discover Cars which is a great aggregator site, that will find you the cheapest rates for a car rental.
+Read my full guide on driving in Puglia here.

 The Best Things to do in Locorotondo